Online stochastic gradient descent on non-convex losses from high-dimensional inference: Applications to some important inference problems

-where $v$ us a unit vector and $J$ is as above.
-A similar calculation to the preceding shows that our results apply in this setting as well and yield the same threshold.
+\begin{rem} Similarly to the online PCA example, when $p=2$ our results imply a threshold for online SGD of at least $\alpha \sim \log N$ and at most $\alpha \sim (\log N)^2$ for spiked matrix models of the form~\eqref{eq:tensor-pca}.
 The reader may note that one expects to be able to solve spiked matrix estimation tasks with $\alpha = O(1)$, e.g., in the offline setting using gradient descent.
-The $\log N$ factor in results is due to the on-line nature of this setting and should be compared to the run-time of gradient descent in the offline setting with a random start, which will indeed take $\log N$ time just to weakly recover.
+The $\log N$ factor in our results is due to the on-line nature of this setting and should be compared to the run-time of gradient descent in the offline setting with a random start, which will indeed take $\log N$ time just to weakly recover. \end{rem}